Scott Kellar

-Scott Jeffery Kellar (born December 31, 1963) is an American former professional football nose tackle who played two seasons with the Indianapolis Colts of the National Football League (NFL).
-He was selected by the Colts in the fifth round of the 1986 NFL draft after playing college football at Northern Illinois University.
+Scott Jeffery Kellar (born December 31, 1963) is an American former professional football player who was a nose tackle for two seasons with the Indianapolis Colts of the National Football League (NFL).
+He was selected by the Colts in the fifth round of the 1986 NFL draft after playing college football for the Northern Illinois Huskies.

 Early life

 Kellar participated in high school football and track at Lake Park High School in Roselle, Illinois.
 He was the league discus record-holder and a state meet finalist in shot put.

 College career

-Kellar played for the Northern Illinois from 1982 to 1985.
+Kellar played for the Huskies at the Northern Illinois University from 1982 to 1985.
 He recorded 298 career tackles.
 He earned Huskies' defensive MVP, First-team All-MAC and Associated Press Honorable Mention All-America honors in 1984.
 Kellar was named Northern Illinois tri-captain and garnered Second-team All-MAC accolades his senior year in 1985.
 He received the Broderick-Andres Award as outstanding Northern Illinois male student-athlete for the 1985–86 school year.
 He was also a two-time winner of the NIU Abe Rosenbloom Lineman Award in 1984 and 1985.
 Kellar was named to the All-Time Huskie Stadium Team in 1995 and the Huskies' All-Century Team in 1999.
 He was inducted into the Northern Illinois University Athletics Hall of Fame in 1993.